Try Our NEW Cat Name Generator

 In the event that you are scratched, there are certain steps you can take to manage the situation so that it doesn’t lead to infection.

-1. First, wash the wound with some soap and warm water or saline solution (purchased from a pharmacy).
-If the wound continues bleeding apply light pressure using a piece of dry gauze pad.
+2. Wash the wound with some soap and warm water or saline solution (purchased from a pharmacy).

-Note: A cat scratch can become infected very easily and become a serious situation.
-Please get medical advice if you are at all unsure about the seriousness of the scratch.
+Note: A cat scratch can become infected very easily and become a serious situation even requiring hospitalisation.

 a hand with cat scratches